fbrzx/mkt-streams/README.md

 - Seed scripts are idempotent; rerunning them simply re-emits the same deterministic records keyed by business IDs.
 - Delta checkpoints live under `/tmp/delta/*` to keep state separate from the repository.
 - No external cloud dependencies are required; everything runs locally via Docker and Spark.

+## Interactive Console Details

+- The console is a FastAPI app (`webapp/`) that surfaces Delta checkpoint readiness and an easy Avro publisher—ideal for narrating the streaming journey while the services run in the background.
+- The Publish Events panel ships with additive sample payloads.
+Feel free to tweak the JSON using natural field names (`email`, `lifecycle_stage`, etc.); the app maps the values to the registered Avro schemas automatically before hitting the REST Proxy.
+- Checkpoint cards track when the bronze/silver/gold Delta folders become available.
+Use the refresh button to update the indicators as your pipelines progress.